You have created a website or a page on your website that you hope is great! But how do you know if you for sure have managed to get it right?

 It’s part of the process to have moments where you feel a bit annoyed, vulnerable, and unsure which advice to follow, but be brave.
 The following steps will help you in the process:

 (It works for everything – not just your website!)

 Step 1 – Before asking

 Be ready to hear feedback you don’t like to hear – it will happen.
-The purpose is to get people’s unbiased opinion.
+The purpose is to get a range of unbiased opinions from various people.
 It doesn’t mean you have to take on their advice.
 Instead of being tempted to argue, ask questions to clarify their points if needed.

 Also, agree with yourself to gladly receive positive feedback.
 Say thank you without being modest.
 You did hard work, and you deserve every praise!

 Remember to stay neutral and listen.
 Keep reminding yourself that nobody has the intention of criticizing you with the aim to make you feel bad or irritate you (although that inevitably happens).
 People can get carried away with their ideas.
 It doesn’t matter.
 You don’t need to agree.

 Be your own secretary, and take note of everything as if it wasn’t your own creation they were giving feedback on.
 Of course, write down all the amazing feedback you get too – it’s equally important.

 After you have all the information from everyone get a good night’s sleep – and maybe a drink or meditation moment (take your pick!) – to get distance from your immediate emotions, then go to the next step.